RaLiBEV: Radar and LiDAR BEV Fusion Learning for Anchor Box Free Object Detection Systems: Proposed Method

-Following the state-of-the-art anchor-free detection paradigm, the anchor points of the feature map should be specified first, then start regression based on those locations.
-The 2D ground-truth label boxes generate a Gaussian distribution map as a supervision signal under each output head scale to train the network for heatmap estimation in a supervised manner.
-This method can be described by:
+Following the state-of-the-art anchor-free detection paradigm, the positive anchor points of the feature map should be specified first, then start regression based on those locations.
+For each ground-truth bounding box in the BEV, a Gaussian distribution map is generated under each head scale.
+This serves as a supervision signal to train the network for heatmap prediction in a supervised learning approach.
+The generation method can be described by:

-where the $X$ is the 2D BEV spatial vector, $d$ is the dimension of $X$. $\mu$ is the mean of $X$, which is the center coordinates of ground-truth boxes. $\Sigma$ is a covariance matrix of the distribution, which can be calculated by:
+where the $\bm{x}=[i,j]$ is the BEV spatial vector, and $i,j$ range from 0 to number of grid on the feature map. $d$ is the dimension of $\bm{x}$. $\bm{\mu}$ is the mean of $\bm{x}$, which is the center coordinates of ground-truth boxes. $\bm{\Sigma}$ is a covariance matrix of the distribution, which can be calculated by:

-where the four corners' 2D coordinates of a box are used as $x$, and the $E(x)$ equals the center coordinates of the box.
-Iteration is done over all the ground-truth objects in one frame to generate the ground-truth Gaussian heatmap.
+where the four corners' 2D coordinates of a box are used as $\bm{x}$, and the $E(\bm{x})$ equals the center coordinates of the box.
+Such operation is done iteratively over all ground-truth objects in one time frame, thus a ground-truth Gaussian mixture distribution is generated.